Iterum Therapeutics Provides Business Update

 - Market Access Update:

 - Payor Reimbursement and Contracting Expands with Major PBM Agreement: ORLYNVAH™’s market access continues to accelerate.
-We have finalized a commercial contract with a Group Purchasing Organization that collaborates with manufacturers on behalf of one of the largest Pharmacy Benefit Managers (“PBMs”) in the United States, adding coverage opportunities for more than 40 million lives starting in early 2026.
+We have finalized another commercial contract with a Group Purchasing Organization that collaborates with manufacturers on behalf of one of the largest Pharmacy Benefit Managers (“PBMs”) in the United States, adding coverage opportunities for more than 24 million lives starting in early 2026.
 This milestone underscores ORLYNVAH™’s growing acceptance across the payor landscape.
+The Company expects the final top three PBM in the United States to execute a contract for their commercial lives in the first quarter of 2026.

-- Beginning in Q1 2026, Iterum plans to launch targeted pull-through campaigns focused on prescribers in high-coverage geographies, while we await approval of additional Commercial and Medicare Part D agreements currently pending execution.
-This latest partnership significantly broadens patient access, and we remain optimistic that remaining payors will adopt terms across Commercial, Part D, and Government segments.
+- Medicare Part D Milestone: We are pleased to announce another signed rebate agreement with one of the top three Medicare Part D Pharmacy Benefit Managers (for a total of two with the final one expected early Q1 2026).
+This agreement positions ORLYNVAH™ for inclusion on their Medicare Advantage Prescription Drug and Medicare Prescription Drug formularies, with coverage of more than 10 million lives expected to begin as early as Q1 2026.

 - Payor Reimbursement and Contracting Expands with Major PBM Agreement: ORLYNVAH™’s market access continues to accelerate.
-We have finalized a commercial contract with a Group Purchasing Organization that collaborates with manufacturers on behalf of one of the largest Pharmacy Benefit Managers (“PBMs”) in the United States, adding coverage opportunities for more than 40 million lives starting in early 2026.
+We have finalized another commercial contract with a Group Purchasing Organization that collaborates with manufacturers on behalf of one of the largest Pharmacy Benefit Managers (“PBMs”) in the United States, adding coverage opportunities for more than 24 million lives starting in early 2026.
 This milestone underscores ORLYNVAH™’s growing acceptance across the payor landscape.
+The Company expects the final top three PBM in the United States to execute a contract for their commercial lives in the first quarter of 2026.

-- Expansion of Patent Estate: The Japanese Patent Office has issued a Decision to Grant in Japanese Patent Application No. 2022-554381, entitled “Combinations of Beta-Lactam Compounds, Probenecid, and Valproic Acid and Uses Thereof”.
-The allowed claims cover a combination of sulopenem etzadroxil, probenecid, and valproic acid for treating specified diseases.
-Upon issuance, this Japanese Patent will be projected to expire in March 2041, absent any extensions, and assuming timely payments of all maintenance fees during the lifetime of the patent.
+- FDA: The Company has requested a meeting from the U.S. Food & Drug Administration (“FDA”) to discuss a claim for the use of ORLYNVAHTM as step-down therapy and the collection of real-world data to support the proposed claim.
+The FDA has determined that written responses to the Company’s questions would be the most appropriate means for responding to this meeting request.
+A goal date of January 24, 2026 has been set for the FDA to provide their written responses.

 About Iterum Therapeutics plc